-Together with the traditional folk games, Vietnamese folk arts have taken an important role in reserving and promoting Vietnamese cultural identity.
+Together with traditional folk games, Vietnamese folk arts have taken an important role in preserving and promoting Vietnamese cultural identity.

 Related: Vietnam Classic Movies